- About this FAQ

-The following answers reflect the most current planning on our campus for Academic Year 2020-2021 instruction.
+The following answers reflect the most current planning on our campus for Fall 2021 instruction.
 Although subsequent developments in public health guidance may necessitate changes, these answers are intended to provide the best and most up-to-date basis for instructional planning.

 This document will be supplemented and updated as needed on an ongoing basis.
-If you would like to propose a question to include here, or any other additions or corrections, please submit them to email@example.com.
+If you would like to propose an additional question, or if you have other additions or corrections, please email email@example.com.

 This document lists questions commonly encountered by instructors.
-Instructors are also strongly encouraged to read through the Instruction FAQ for Students on the Office of the Registrar website, which both provides up-to-date information on logistics for instructional planning, and also conveys a sense of the students’ perspective on these issues.
+Instructors are also strongly encouraged to read through the Instruction FAQ for Students on the Office of the Registrar website, which also provides up-to-date information but focuses on the students’ perspective on instructional issues.

 Helpful guides and strategies for remote teaching can be found on the Keep Teaching website, along with links to important updates and communications as they become available.

-Bcourses offers a range of resources likely to be particularly useful for remote instruction, including a set of online resources for R&C instructors that includes a good deal of information of general interest.
+The online resources for Reading & Composition instructors includes a good deal of information of general interest.

 For further general ongoing updates on the campus response to the COVID-19 pandemic, see this campus listing of resources and support.

 “Remote instruction” applies to the emergency online delivery of an in-person course as part of the campus COVID-19 emergency response.
-An online course is a course that has been approved for online delivery in a typical, non-emergency semester.
-On this distinction and its implications see also COCI’s Statement on Fall 2020 Instruction.
+An online course is a course that has been approved by COCI for online delivery in a typical, non-emergency semester.
+On this distinction and its implications see also COCI’s Statement on Fall 2021 Instruction.

 The following are some of the most common situations.
 For further information, you may also consult DSP’s own FAQ for Faculty, which includes useful guidance specific to remote instruction, along with Creating Accessible Content.